19balazs86/PlayingWithRefit/README.md

 # Playing with Refit

-This small ASP.NET Core WebAPI is an example for using [Refit](https://reactiveui.github.io/refit), an automatic type-safe REST library.
+- This small ASP.NET Core WebAPI is an example for using [Refit](https://reactiveui.github.io/refit), an automatic type-safe REST library.

-This concept can be useful for initiating calls to 3rd party services.
-Refit can help make it easier.
+- This concept can be useful for initiating calls to 3rd party services.
+- [Refitter](https://github.com/christianhelle/refitter) 👤 can generate the Refit interface from OpenAPI specifications.

 #### Polly and Refit hand in hand